Prehistoric Minihagalkanda in Yala (ප්රාග් ඓතිහාසික යාළ මිනිහාගල්කන්ද)

 Loading...

 Yala National Park was initially started as a Game Sanctuary by the British in 1894 and was established as the Yala National Park in 1938.
-Yala covers more than 100,000 hectares of wildlife with Kirinda to west, Kataragama to North, Panama to east and the Indian ocean to the south.
+Yala covers more than 100,000 hectares of wildlife with Kirinda to the west, Kataragama to the North, Panama to the east and the Indian Ocean to the south.

-The coastal belt of Yala stretches for 45 kilometers and with Kumana included its 66 kilometers long.
+The coastal belt of Yala stretches for 45 kilometres and with Kumana included is 66 kilometres long.
 You could look out over miles of rolling sand dunes where the wind blows piles and pushes the sand so that they are ceaselessly moving, drifting and constantly changing.
 Some of the dunes are about 40 feet high with a beach-jungle vegetation of knotted, twisted wind-blown trees and shrubs 10 feet high.

 The coastal strip, too, was populated around the first century B.C. but now the sands of time have engulfed and buried the past.
 What remains to be seen are potsherd, broken bricks, tiles, a few stone pillars at Pillinnawa Modera and the ancient earth wells on the edge of the Pothana lagoon.